waynestudley/switchshop/README.md

 **Step 1**
 Simple enough - I've not had to add any responsive css page size breaks given the flex spacing/wraps of the images.
 Added a little animation to spice it up a wee bit.

+**Step 3**

+I'd tried to populate/seed the newly created SQLite db but failed - a combination of local permissions not playing ball - sudo'ing commands do not overcome the issue.

+I'll come back to this but I'm wary of time so I'll move on to Step 4 and come back to this.

 **nota bene**